hrhouma/rehoumaaws-arch/02-labSiteWeb/01-commandes.md

 --
 -- Creates a root user that can connect from any host and sets the password for all root users in MariaDB --
+--
+-- Creates a root user that can connect from any host and sets the password for all root users in MariaDB --
 USE mysql;

+DROP USER IF EXISTS 'root'@'%';
 DROP USER IF EXISTS 'admin'@'%';

+CREATE USER 'root'@'%' IDENTIFIED BY 'Re:Start!9';
 CREATE USER 'admin'@'%' IDENTIFIED BY 'Re:Start!9';
-GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost' WITH GRANT OPTION;

 ALTER USER 'root'@'%' IDENTIFIED BY 'Re:Start!9';
+ALTER USER 'admin'@'%' IDENTIFIED BY 'Re:Start!9';

 GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'admin'@'%' WITH GRANT OPTION;

 FLUSH PRIVILEGES;
 ```